A NSW Government website

 We understand the needs for more open space, better community facilities, and shops that suit tenants.
 Therefore, more local, community-focused services can make it easier to do everyday things, like grocery shopping and meeting up with friends.

-What is the Waterloo Renewal?
+What is the Waterloo Renewal Project?

-The Waterloo Renewal will enhance the strength and diversity of Waterloo, a unique urban village on Gadigal Land.
 The renewal will deliver new homes, community places, and green spaces which prioritise the health and wellbeing of social housing tenants and more sustainable mixed communities.

 The project objectives are:

-• More and better social housing: deliver more and better social housing in mixed communities to meet the needs of tenants now and in the future
+• More and better social housing: deliver more and better social housing in mixed communities to meet the needs of tenants now and in the future.

-• Positive outcomes for tenants: create a place that supports tenants’ health and wellbeing and sensitively manages change over time
+• Positive outcomes for tenants: create a place that supports tenants’ health and wellbeing and sensitively manages change over time.

-• Outcomes for Aboriginal people: prioritise outcomes for the Redfern – Waterloo Aboriginal and Torres Strait Islander community through planning, delivery, and operations.
+• Outcomes for Aboriginal people: prioritise outcomes for the Redfern-Waterloo Aboriginal and Torres Strait Islander community through planning, delivery and operations.

-• An authentic sense of place: building on Waterloos past and current strengths to create an authentic, distinctive, and welcoming place.
+• An authentic sense of place. building on Waterloos past and current strengths to create an authentic, distinctive and welcoming place.

 • Environmental sustainability: support a community that is resilient to climate change and carbon positive.